AriFordsham/GHCWiki/commentary/compiler/new-code-gen.md

 These notes are largely out of date, but I don't want to dump them till we're sure that we've sucked all the juice out of them.

-- The Rep swamp is drained: see [Commentary/Compiler/BackEndTypes](commentary/compiler/back-end-types)
 - Code generator: first draft done.
 - Control-flow opt: simple ones done